- Professor Richard Neilson

 Externally, Kate is a member of several interdisciplinary industry and governmental working groups, including the Society of Underwater Technology’s Decommissioning and Wreck Removal Committee, the UK Government’s Productive Seas Evidence group and the Blue Economy Cluster Builder Focus Group on Circular Economy model for decommissioning for marine biomass.

 Dr Keith Jackson

-- Keith has been an engineer on the NDC underwater laser cutting project.
+- Keith is an engineer working on the NDC underwater laser cutting project.
 Previous to this he has enjoyed a varied career as a teacher, researcher and engineer working in academia and industry.
 After graduating in Electronics and Computing Keith undertook teacher training and subsequently taught in secondary schools, and FE colleges before spending many years as a University lecturer.
 He also has considerable industrial engineering experience industry including development of RADAR systems and intelligent switchgear.
 A more recent direction was devising engineering solutions for marine science studies.